 Prescribed officers including security guards usually have power to give directions to students, such as ordering you to leave the campus.
 Such directions, if disobeyed, can lead to discipline proceedings for students enrolled at the relevant campus and the university’s staff members bringing police on campus with the possibility of trespass proceedings being initiated.

 Members of the Victoria Police have the power to demand identification if there is a reasonable suspicion of a person having committed an offence.
 Universities may alter their by-laws to enable security guards and other staff members to demand identification.
 If a student of that university campus refuses to supply identification on demand, this could form the basis for a misconduct charge.
 If the challenged person is not a student of the campus and does not produce identification then this could be grounds for the police to be called in and they may have the power to request the name and address of that person.

 A security guard is never allowed to search you or your property, unless you consent to it.
-Do not give consent to any security guard to do this.
-If a security guard does carry out a search without consent, you may pursue criminal and/or civil action.
+Do not give Agreement to an action or arrangement.
+See also: informed consent. to any security guard to do this.
+If a security guard does carry out a search without Agreement to an action or arrangement.
+See also: informed consent., you may pursue criminal and/or civil action.
 Police may not have the power to search you on university grounds if these grounds are not considered a “public place”, as police usually need a warrant to conduct a search on private property.